pyr0hax/finditems/readme.md

 FindItems is a Python script that queries information from an ArcGIS Portal and consolidates it into a spreadsheet.

-Please note that you should be using Python 3.7.6 for the ArcGIS Library to work.
+Please note that you should be using Python 3.9.16 for the ArcGIS Library to work.
 Additionally, you would need to do the same with any instances where you want to use the ArcGIS Library.

 ### Please skip the first part of the install guide if you are running Windows and just install the necessary modules by running:

+    pip install arcgis
-    pip install -r .\requirements.txt
+    pip install openpyxl

 ## Installation